 - 108 Lab Results appointment were completed and documented in EMR with 1 No Show Lab result appointment recorded.
 Upon investigation of the no show appointment, the patient called a few months later to inquire about the result and the result was given over the phone by a provider.
-The goal for the upcoming year is that all lab results will be provided to patients within two weeks of the result being known, If the lab result appointment results in "no show", the front reception staff the EMR. - 19 patients were "No Shows" for their PPD Read appointment and required retesting.
+The goal for the upcoming year is that all lab results will be provided to patients within two weeks of the result being known, If the lab result appointment results in "no show", the front reception staff will attempt and document phone calls to reschedule the appointment or ask provider to perform a telephone contact with the patient (which will be documented in the EMR. - 19 patients were "No Shows" for their PPD Read appointment and required retesting.
 B An investigation of the No Show appointment will be performed to determine if test or e-mail appointment reminders had been received or other possible reasons for the now show.
 In addition, any "no show" PPD read appointment will have follow-up phone calls/e-mails placed by front reception staff the same or the next day to remind the patient that the PPD test must be read (48-72 hours after placement).